Sets of morphisms between free modules¶

 Return the identity element of

-considered as a monoid.OUTPUT:
+selfconsidered as a monoid.OUTPUT:

-the identity element of
+the identity element of \(\mathrm{End}(M) = \mathrm{Hom}(M,M)\), as an instance of

 EXAMPLES:

-Identity element of the set of endomorphisms of a free module over
+Identity element of the set of endomorphisms of a free module over \(\ZZ\):

-:sage: M = FiniteRankFreeModule(ZZ, 3, name='M') sage: e = M.basis('e') sage: H = End(M) sage: H.one() Identity endomorphism of Rank-3 free module M over the Integer Ring sage: H.one().matrix(e) [1 0 0] [0 1 0] [0 0 1] sage: H.one().is_identity() True
+sage: M = FiniteRankFreeModule(ZZ, 3, name='M') sage: e = M.basis('e') sage: H = End(M) sage: H.one() Identity endomorphism of Rank-3 free module M over the Integer Ring sage: H.one().matrix(e) [1 0 0] [0 1 0] [0 0 1] sage: H.one().is_identity() True

 NB: mathematically,

-:sage: M.identity_map() Identity map of the Rank-3 free module M over the Integer Ring sage: M.identity_map().parent() General linear group of the Rank-3 free module M over the Integer Ring sage: H.one().parent() Set of Morphisms from Rank-3 free module M over the Integer Ring to Rank-3 free module M over the Integer Ring in Category of finite dimensional modules over Integer Ring sage: H.one() == H(M.identity_map()) True
+H.one()coincides with the identity map of the free module \(M\).
+However the latter is considered here as an element of \(\mathrm{GL}(M)\), the general linear group of \(M\).
+Accordingly, one has to use the coercion map \(\mathrm{GL}(M) \rightarrow \mathrm{End}(M)\) to recoverH.one()fromM.identity_map():sage: M.identity_map() Identity map of the Rank-3 free module M over the Integer Ring sage: M.identity_map().parent() General linear group of the Rank-3 free module M over the Integer Ring sage: H.one().parent() Set of Morphisms from Rank-3 free module M over the Integer Ring to Rank-3 free module M over the Integer Ring in Category of finite dimensional modules over Integer Ring sage: H.one() == H(M.identity_map()) True

 Conversely, one can recover

-by means of a conversion :sage: GL = M.general_linear_group() sage: M.identity_map() == GL(H.one()) True
+M.identity_map()fromH.one()by means of a conversion \(\mathrm{End}(M)\rightarrow \mathrm{GL}(M)\):sage: GL = M.general_linear_group() sage: M.identity_map() == GL(H.one()) True

 - class sage.tensor.modules.free_module_homset.FreeModuleHomset(fmodule1, fmodule2, name, latex_name)[source]¶